 \subsection{Transformations to the system-environment representation}

 We now describe the final remaining transformation given in Fig.~\ref{fig:cpreps}, the bijective non-linear transformation from the Kraus representation to the system-environment, or Stinespring, representation.
-The system-environment representation is the most cumbersome to transform to since it is it involves the unitary completion of a Stinespring dilation of a Kraus representation.
-Thus from a Superoperator one must first reshuffle to the Choi-matrix, and form the Choi-matrix description one must then spectral decompose to the canonical Kraus representation before finally constructing the system-environment as follows.
+The system-environment representation is the most cumbersome to transform to as it involves the unitary competition of a Stinespring dilation of a Kraus representation.
+Thus starting from a superoperator one must first reshuffle to the Choi-matrix, then from the Choi-matrix description one must then spectral decompose to the canonical Kraus representation, before finally constructing the system-environment as follows.

-Let $\{ K_\alpha:\alpha=0,..., D-1\}$ where $1\le D\le \mbox{dim}(\Lx{X,Y})$, be a Kraus representation for the CP-map $\2 E\in \Tx{X,Y}$.
+Let $\{ K_\alpha:\alpha=0,..., D-1\}$, where $1\le D\le \mbox{dim}(\Lx{X,Y})$, be a Kraus representation for the CP-map $\2 E\in \Tx{X,Y}$.
 Consider an ancilla Hilbert space $\2 Z\cong \C^D$, this will model the environment.
 If we choose an orthonormal basis for the environment, $\{\ket{\alpha}: \alpha=0,...,D-1\}$, then by Stinesprings dilation theorem we may construct the Stinespring matrix for the CP map $\2 E$ by

 Recall from Section~\ref{sec:se} that the Stinespring representation is essentially the system-environment representation when the joint unitary operator is restricted to the subspace spanned by the initial state of the environment.
-Hence if we let $\ket{v_0}\in \2 H_E$ be the initial state of the environment system, then this restricted unitary is given by
+Hence if we let $\ket{v_0}\in \2 Z$ be the initial state of the environment system, then this restricted unitary is given by